srcfl/egw-diy/rak-hotspot-helium-iot-src-dual-mining.md

 ## Step 4: Post-Setup Configuration

 After running the firmware, you need to configure the gateway by setting WiFi credentials, a wallet address, and inverter settings.
 You can do this by using the [srcful-configurator](https://configurator.srcful.io/) tool.
 Not that the configurator currently only work on Android, Windows, MacOS and linux.
 The configurator does not work on iPhones.

+If you are on a `Rak Hotspot Miner V2` bluetooth connection will be available for 3 minutes after services are started or after double clicking the gateway button.
+The helium bluetooth is activated by long pressing the same button.